 Back onboard, I decided to take advantage of the scooter before returning it.
 So I emptied one jerry can of diesel fuel into the tank and refilled the can at the station outside the town.
 By the time I returned the scooter and got back onboard, the sun-shower had cooled down, and I could only have a shower with very tepid water.
 I then warmed the pot roast with its tomato sauce and ate it with the last of the Turkish spaghetti.
 This innovation of cooking meat on Thetis was an inspiration.
 I suppose I had been so much influenced by my vegetarian daughters that all this time sailing alone I had not even considered the possibility of cooking meat dishes.

-After dinner I went ashore and called Nikos.
+After dinner I went ashore and called my brother Nikos.
 He will be sailing from Glyfada on Tuesday and not on Monday.
 We arranged to speak on Wednesday, after he would have left, to make final arrangements.